-The TIE qualifications views language ability as a composite of a number of underlying sub-skills.
+The Test of Interactive English qualifications views language ability as a composite of a number of underlying sub-skills.
 Control of these sub-skills may vary within each individual, resulting in what is known as a 'jagged language profile'.

-TIE therefore allows for Examiners and markers to award a '+' grade, e.g. 'A2+' or 'B2+', to candidates who consistently demonstrate consolidated and established skills at the level awarded throughout the examination.
-The '+' grade may also indicate that the candidate is demonstrating some emerging skills at the next level.
+The Test of Interactive English therefore allows for Assessors to award a '+' grade, e.g. 'A2+' or 'B2+', to Candidates who consistently demonstrate consolidated and established skills at the level awarded throughout the examination.
+The '+' grade may also indicate that the Candidate is demonstrating some emerging skills at the next level.

-The qualification certificate will clearly show the overall qualification level awarded, as well as the levels achieved in each skill area.
-The grades will be displayed using half-level grades where applicable.
+The qualification certificate will clearly show the overall qualification level awarded, as well as the levels achieved in each unit.
+The unit grades will be displayed using half-level grades where applicable.